‘Teen Mom 2’ Star Jenelle Evans And David Eason Split, Find Out The Reported Reason Behind Their Divorce

 “David was on his best behavior during court and when he had to clean up and prove himself in order to get custody of the kids back.
 But once it was over he was right back to his old self,” an insider told the magazine of the reason behind Evans’ decision to file for divorce from her husband of just two years.

-As fans of Teen Mom 2 will recall, Evans, 27, and Eason, 31, temporarily lost custody of their children, including his daughter Maryssa, 11, her son Kaiser, 5, and the two-year-old daughter they share, Ensley, earlier this year after Eason shot their dog for nipping at their youngest child.
-However, after a Child Protective Services (CPS) launched and completed an investigation against them, they were able to regain custody of their kids.
+As fans of Teen Mom 2 will recall, Evans, 27, and Eason, 31, temporarily lost custody of their children — including his daughter Maryssa, 11, her son Kaiser, 5, and the 2-year-old daughter they share, Ensley — earlier this year after Eason shot their dog for nipping at their youngest child.
+However, after Child Protective Services (CPS) launched and completed an investigation against them, they were able to regain custody of their kids.

 Although Evans and Eason were successful in court with their efforts to get their kids back, MTV announced they would no longer be filming Evans for Teen Mom 2 after learning about the tragic killing of their dog.